prmr/DesignBook/exercises/e-chapter6.md

 ## Exercise 10

 Implement a copy constructor for `Concert`, `Movie`, and `DoubleBill`, in this order.
-Assume all `Show` object need to be copied deeply.
+Assume all `Show` object need to be copied deeply (which includes making copies of the object stored in fields of any type except primitive types and `String`).
 Then implement a copy constructor for `IntroducedShow`.
 Why is the solution problematic?

 ## Exercise 11

 Add support for *polymorphic copying* into the `Show` type hierarchy.
-Add a `copy()` method to the `Show` interface with the semantics that it does a deep copy of the object (which includes deep copies of fields of any type except primitive types and `String`).
+Add a `copy()` method to the `Show` interface with the semantics that it does a deep copy of the object as defined for Exercise 10.

 ## Exercise 12

+Implement methods `equals` and `hashCode` on all implementing classes of `Show`.
+Consider that two composite shows are equals if they contain equal shows in the same sequence.

+## Exercise 13

 Using JUnit, write a unit test that checks that a copy of the object graph created as part of exercise 2 is a correct deep copy.

-## Exercise 13
+## Exercise 14

 Complete class [Program](../solutions-code/chapter6/Program.java) so that the requirements as met, including by creating a new class `NullShow`.
 It should be possible to copy instances of `NullShow` to respect the contracts  of the `Show.copy()` and `Program.get()` methods, but clients should also be able to determine if a given show is a `NullShow`.

-## Exercise 14
+## Exercise 15

 Apply the `Command` design pattern so that is is possible to clear a program, add shows to it, and remove shows from it using `Command` objects.
 Write a sample client code that adds two movies to a program, removes one, then clears the program (from the remaining movie).
 Implement commands using anonymous classes (which will require you to write factory methods for them).

-## Exercise 15
+## Exercise 16

 Extend the design created in Exercise 14 to allow commands to be *undoable*.
 Extend the client code of Exercise 14 to undo all commands executed, and verify that after each command can be properly undone.

-## Exercise 16
+## Exercise 17

 Build a `CommandProcessor` that is an abstraction that allows clients to execute commands, store executed commands, and undo the last executed command.
 Ensure your design respects the Law of Demeter.

-## Exercise 17
+## Exercise 18

 Extends the `CommandProcessor` so that is supports *redoing* commands (that is, executing undone commands).

-## Exercise 18
+## Exercise 19

 Modify your design so that the operations of a `CommandProcessor` are encapsulated within a `Program`.
 In other words, client code should be able to once again call `add` `remove` and `clear` on an instance of `Program` to perform these actions, but the actions would be stored as commands within a program and be undoable through an `undoLast()` method added to the interface of `Program`.
 How can you avoid pushing `Program` towards a God class responsible for two different things: managing a program and managing a stack of commands?